>>4242 has dramatically failed but the people are innocent" journalist out there.

 As for literature, the 'novel' was always a cross-cultural threat, allowing the lower middle classes to read about the scandals of the upper classes.
 Post-modern literature doesn't seem to be a reaction against allowing that directional transfer as much as it is a reaction against the directionality itself.

 What do you keep going on about the lighting for.
 I don't see anything strange about the lighting at all.
-I'm not saying it's definitely her but I
+I'm not saying it's definitely her but I feel like you're trying to find reasons that aren't there.

 Anonymous